balamuru/bookstore/README.md

 ## Generating Golang Server Stubs / API code
+The following instructions are a "somewhat more detailed" adaptation of instructions described in

 * Download swagger codegen (to ~/apps in this example)
 * Execute the following to generate the golang server stub in the app directory
 ```